paulbradshaw/journalismrecipebook/chapters/mapped.md

 ## 5. Write the headline

 It's always easier to write the headline last.
-This essentially repeats the intro - but in a feature like this, focus on either the call to action, or the
+This essentially repeats the intro - but in a feature like this, you have a few different options.
+One option is to focus on the fact that something has been mapped.
+For example:

+> Mapped: every crime in your area
+>
+> Bike theft in Greater Manchester: every crime mapped

+A second option is to focus on the call to action

+> Which restaurants failed hygiene inspections in your area?
+Find out with this interactive map
+>
+> Explore crime in your area with this interactive map

+A third option is to use the 'Here is/are' formulation:

+> Here are the restaurants getting top ratings in your area
+>
+> Here are the places where police stopped and searched people last month

 ## 5. Publish!

+These articles shouldn't take too long - especially if you use a paragraph-and-map approach.
+Once you're ready, click publish and start talking about the story on social media.
+Remember you can tell a different story there, too - you can write a thread about the data, and then point to the map at the end, or tell a story about some of the most interesting points on the map.